 Thwaite Mills, Thwaite Lane, Stourton, Leeds, West Yorkshire, LS10 1RP.

 Needless to say, The National Children’s Museum is a popular choice for days out with the little ones.
-You won’t find anywhere else quite like it – or quite so dedicated to play.
+You won’t find anywhere else quite like Eureka! – or quite so dedicated to play.
 It’s jam-packed with interactive exhibitions, designed to make learning fun, covering everything from the desert to human biology, the latter of which is a £2.9 million gallery designed for (and by) kids.
 It’s the perfect family day out in Yorkshire.

 Eureka!
 The National Children’s Museum, Discovery Road, Halifax, West Yorkshire, HX1 2NE.